-The movie series has examples of the following tropes:
+The two Secret of NIMH films contain examples of the following tropes:

 Adaptational Comic Relief: Jeremy, a minor character in the book, has a larger role as the main comic relief in the film.
 His traits such as attention to shiny things and looking for romance are Played for Laughs, unlike in the book where he was younger and more of a 'na´ve' character.
 He also becomes a Cloud Cuckoolander and a Butt Monkey.
 This provides a contrast to characters such as Jenner and Nicodemus, who are played much more seriously than in the novel.
 A few years after the film's release, the original author's daughter Jane Leslie Conly wrote two sequels which incorporated Jeremy's more absent-minded personality.

 Artistic License - Biology: The injections administered to the rats in the NIMH flashbacks are much, much too large for a one-pound rodent to receive without dying of heart failure.
 The proper veterinary dosage for such tiny animals' injections has a volume of a fraction of a mL.
 However, this may just be the rats' imagination, seeing as the lab also looks quite unsanitary.

 Awesome, but Impractical: The ink Nicodemus uses to write in his journal in the opening scene.
 It sheds golden sparkly fairy dust all over the place, and the text he writes doesn't become visible until after a two-second delay.

 Butt Monkey: Jeremy, a lonely compassionate crow who just wants to help out and find love; unfortunately, he is also a hapless klutz, tending to cause more problems than he solves.
 He's constantly reprimanded by Mrs. Brisby until she eventually gets rid of him by having him see to trivial minor duties, both of which he fails miserably with too.
 He does at least get his "Miss Right" at the end of it though.